Near La Porte in Harris County, Texas — The American South (West South Central)

 Topics and series.
 This historical marker is listed in this topic list: War, Texas Independence.
 In addition, it is included in the Texas 1936 Centennial Markers and Monuments series list.

 Location.
 29° 45.214′ N, 95° 5.386′ W. Marker is near La Porte, Texas, in Harris County.
-Marker can be reached from Park Road 1836, on the left when traveling north.
+It can be reached from Park Road 1836, on the left when traveling north.
 Marker is located within the De Zavala Cemetery at the San Jacinto Battleground State Historic Site.
 Touch for map.
 Marker is at or near this postal address: 3523 Independence Parkway, La Porte TX 77571, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-David Thomas (here, next to this marker); Lorenzo De Zavala (here, next to this marker); De Zavala Plaza (a few steps from this marker); Persons Known to Have Been Buried in De Zavala Cemetery (a few steps from this marker); Twin Sisters (within shouting distance of this marker); Men who fought at San Jacinto and in Army of the Confederacy (within shouting distance of this marker); San Jacinto Battleground Park (within shouting distance of this marker); Burleson's Camp (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: David Thomas (here, next to this marker); Lorenzo de Zavala (here, next to this marker); De Zavala Plaza (a few steps from this marker); Persons Known to Have Been Buried in De Zavala Cemetery (a few steps from this marker); Twin Sisters (within shouting distance of this marker); Men who fought at San Jacinto and in Army of the Confederacy (within shouting distance of this marker); San Jacinto Battleground Park (within shouting distance of this marker); Burleson's Camp (within shouting distance of this marker).
 Touch for a list and map of all markers in La Porte.